HAI 2024

 2.

-Data analysis procedures discussed will include voxel-based and region-based approaches, masking for vulnerable regions, and choice of statistical procedures and specific use of control groups from older age groups.
+Data analysis procedures discussed will include voxel-based and region-based imaging approaches, masking for vulnerable regions, evaluation of reference regions or standards, choice of statistical procedures and specific use of control groups from older age groups.
+Important topics include data harmonization methods for imaging and biofluid biomarkers.

 3.